 TRANSCEND FESTIVAL IS POSTPONED UNTIL FURTHER NOTICE DUE TO COVID-19

-Transcend Festival aims to provide a much-needed safer space for around 300 trans, non-binary and intersex people to take a break from cisnormative society – to learn, share, organise and have fun.
+Transcend Festival aims to provide a much-needed safer space for trans, non-binary and intersex people to take a break from cisnormative society – to share, create, organise and have fun.

-We want Transcend Festival to be accessible to any trans people, regardless of financial circumstances: tickets will be sold on a wide sliding-scale, with free tickets available.
-We also aim to keep as many of the services available on the weekend free.
+We want Transcend Festival to be accessible to any trans people, regardless of financial circumstances: tickets will be sold on a sliding-scale, with free tickets available.

 The following beliefs and intentions are shared by every one of the Transcend organisers.
 They are the principles beneath all of our decisions about the festival.
 These lists are far from exhaustive, and we imagine that they might change and evolve.
 We acknowledge that we make mistakes and may not always act in a way that’s in line with our own ethos.